hasanmoudud/geocompr/main.md

 -->

 Ordinations are dimension-reducing techniques which allow the extraction of the main gradients from a (noisy) dataset, in our case the floristic gradient developing along the southern mountain slope.
-In this chapter we will try to model the first ordination axis, i.e., the floristic gradient, as a function of environmental predictors such as altitude, slope, catchment area and NDVI.
+In this chapter we will model the first ordination axis, i.e., the floristic gradient, as a function of environmental predictors such as altitude, slope, catchment area and NDVI.
+For this, we will make use of a random forest model - a very popular machine learning algorithm [@probst_hyperparamters_2018].
-The corresponding model will allow us to make spatial predictions of the floristic composition anywhere in the study area.
+The model will allow us to make spatial predictions of the floristic composition anywhere in the study area.
-To retrieve bias-reduced performance estimates, we will of course account for the likely presence of spatial autocorrelation with the help of spatial cross-validation (see Chapter \@ref(spatial-cv)).
+To guarantee an optimal prediction, it is advisable to tune beforehand the hyperparameters with the help of spatial cross-validation (see section \@ref(svm)).

 ## Data and data preparation
 All the data needed for the subsequent analyses is available via the **RQGIS** package.